Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 In our experiment, we focus on the three previously mentioned inconsistency measures ($\icont$, $\imdalal$, and $\isdalal$) wrt.\ the SRS data set.
-Figure \ref{fig:cactus-binary-vs-linear-search} visualizes the results, additionally including the previous runtime measurements for the corresponding ASP-based and naive methods for reference.
+Table \ref{tab:binary-vs-linear} displays the results (see also Figures \ref{fig:cactus-binary-vs-linear-search}, \ref{fig:scatter-SAT-binary-vs-linear-1}, and \ref{fig:scatter-SAT-binary-vs-linear-2} for further visualizations).
 We can see that with regard to $\icont$, the linear search variant of the SAT approach is on average a bit slower than the binary search variant.
-Nevertheless, the two methods perform quite similarly (see also Figures \ref{fig:scatter-SAT-binary-vs-linear-1} and \ref{fig:scatter-SAT-binary-vs-linear-2} for a more detailed overview).
+Nevertheless, the two methods perform quite similarly.
 Concerning $\imdalal$, the two approaches perform again similarly.
 However, despite being a bit faster on average, the linear search version times out in $33$ cases more than its binary search counterpart.
 Regarding $\isdalal$, the results look quite different than those described before---the linear search variant performs clearly superior, exhibiting $410$ fewer timeouts than the binary search version.
 Thus, although binary search is in theory a more efficient search strategy than linear search, it is not necessarily the superior option in practice.

-Hence, overall we can observe that the selection of the most suitable search strategy for a practical application depends on the given data, as well as the choice of inconsistency measure.